darcyforster/academic-pages/_pages/teaching.md

 **University of Sydney:**
 * “Thinking Critically”, Discipline of Philosophy, 2022
 * “The Apocalypse in Science and Culture”, School of Physics, 2021–22
-* “Self, Society, Knowldge”, Discipline of Philosophy, 2021
+* “Self, Society, Knowledge”, Discipline of Philosophy, 2021